Rim-driven thruster: Advantages and disadvantages

 The largest advantages of the rim-driven thruster are lower noise emissions, potentially increased efficiency, and a compact design that enables relatively simple integration in many applications.
 Since the propeller blade/rotor assembly is driven directly by electro-magnetic forces, no shaft and no gearbox is needed.
 The blades can be made of metal or composite material, and the rotor and stator can be hermetically sealed.
-Since the blades are mounted to the rotor ring, there is no tip gap (which can be a noise source in ducted propellers) and the elimination of a mechanical gearbox also removes a prominent sources of noise.
+Since the blades are mounted to the rotor ring, there is no tip gap (which can be a noise source in ducted propellers) and the elimination of a mechanical gearbox also removes a prominent source of noise.

 The primary disadvantage is the complexity of manufacturing high-output submerged motors with water-lubricated bearings.
 The potential efficiency improvements might also be tricky to achieve due to friction losses in the gap between the rotor and its surrounding stator.
 And as with all high-output electric motors, sufficient cooling can present problems even for units submerged in water.